Olivetti Lettera 22

 The Olivetti Lettera 22 /it/ is a portable mechanical typewriter designed by Marcello Nizzoli in 1949 or, according to the company's current owner Telecom Italia, 1950.
-This typewriter was very popular in Italy, receiving the Compasso d'Oro prize in 1954.
+This typewriter was very popular in Italy.
+Nizzoli received the Compasso d'Oro prize for it in 1954.
 In 1959 the Illinois Institute of Technology chose the Lettera 22 as the best designed product of the last 100 years.

 The typewriter is about 27x37x8 cm (with the carriage return lever adding another 1–2 centimeters in height), making it quite portable for the time's standards, even though its 3.7 kg weight may somewhat limit portability.